Muneeb-Mughal-Dev/shopify-node-typescript/README.md

 <p>This boilerplate is crafted for building robust Shopify apps using a modern tech stack that includes Node.js, React, TanStack Query, TypeScript, Knex, and Objective.
 It’s designed to streamline the development process, enabling developers to efficiently create feature-rich applications tailored for the Shopify ecosystem.

+This boilerplate is designed to empower developers to showcase their skills while creating impactful Shopify apps in a real-time environment.

 If you need assistance or encounter any issues, feel free to reach out via email.</p>

 <a href="mailto:muneebmughal342@gmail.com" target="_blank"><img src="https://img.shields.io/badge/-Contact-black?style=for-the-badge&logoColor=white&logo=gmail&color=f67373" alt="mail" /></a>